 So, why the Pro rather than the Air or Macbook?
 It’s simple — you get a lot more bang for your buck.
 The Air, so beloved of travellers for years, is now very dated.
 It hasn’t received a significant update in some time, and the screen resolution of 1400×900 is inferior to any similarly-priced laptop on the market.

 The 12″ Macbook is super-thin and light, and at first glance, should be the obvious choice for travel.
-The upgraded 2017 model improved the mediocre performance of the first version, although it’s still not going to be setting any speed records.
+The latest model improved the mediocre performance of the first version, although it’s still not going to be setting any speed records.
 Where it falls down, though, is the odd decision by Apple to equip it with a single USB-C port to handle everything, including charging.
 If you want to use your existing USB cables, or plug anything in while it’s charging, you’ll need to carry extra converters and accessories.

 While we’re not as keen on the latest version of the Macbook Pro as previous models, if you’re after a good Apple laptop in 2018, your options are limited.
 For most Apple-loving travelers, especially those who work from the road, the MBP is still where it’s at.

 Convertibles (also known as “hybrids” or “2-in-1’s”) seek to combine the best features of both laptop and tablet computers.
 In theory, the machines should be powerful and comfortable enough to use as a full-time work computer, yet easily switchable to an entertainment device as needed.

 If you want a machine that’s as useful for getting real work done as reading a book or binge-watching your favourite TV shows on a long train ride, here are our top picks for 2018.